 With a well stocked pantry and freezer, you will always have countless meals in the making.
 Having versatile ingredients available as well as a few homemade grab-and-go homemade seasonings can make such a difference.

-Here is a list of pantry and freezer must haves;
+Here is a list of ‘must have’ pantry and freezer staples;

-Dry pasta, rice, quinoa, cous cous, canned tomatoes, tomato paste, liquid stock, flour, lentils, dried spices (paprika, cumin, cinnamon, garlic, herbs, chilli, etc), fresh garlic and ginger, onions, wraps/tortillas, homemade taco seasoning, homemade chicken coating, canned beans (black, kidney, chickpeas), soy sauce, hoisin sauce, oils (olive, canola, sesame, peanut), tuna, vinegar.
+Dry pasta, rice, quinoa, cous cous, canned tomatoes, tomato paste, passata, creamed corn, corn kernels, liquid stock, flour, cornflour, baking powder, dried lentils, dried spices (paprika, cumin, cinnamon, garlic, herbs, chilli, etc), fresh garlic and ginger, onions, wraps/tortillas, homemade taco seasoning, homemade chicken coating, canned beans (black, kidney, chickpeas), Asian style sauces (soy sauce, hoisin sauce, oyster sauce, Chinese wine), oils (olive, canola, sesame, peanut), tuna, vinegar, nuts and UHT milk.
 Some packets of pre-cooked rice are also handy.

 If you have these items in your pantry and freezer at all times, you can throw together a huge selection of speedy meals.